Chiltern Shakespeare hold open auditions for all of their productions.

 Our casts will generally be a mixture of our regular actors, but we also welcome new actors every year.

-We aim to have children in every production, and Richard III specifically has young adult roles.
+We aim to have children in every production, and A Midsummer Night's Dream is no exception.

 Chiltern Shakespeare is unusual locally in that we perform ten performances over two weeks.

 Our audition process is easy, and does vary slightly from year to year, depending upon what the production entails and how the director envisages the production.

 High March is in two houses in Ledborough Lane.
 We will be at the site closest to the Penn Road/Beaconsfield High Street.

 We expect you to have prepared your audition, but we do not expect you to have learnt it (e.g. be off book).

 Please do not be offended on longer audition pieces if you are stopped before the end of the speech.

 Audition Piece For Bottom